-The guide updates and supersedes the first guide, "A Guide for the Formation of an Audit Committee," published in late 1997.
+The guide (English/ Chinese) updates and supersedes the first guide, "A Guide for the Formation of an Audit Committee," published in late 1997.
 This guide emphasises effectiveness and focuses on how an audit committee can best achieve its objectives and strengthen its operation.
 It addresses areas such as the committee's role, composition, relationships and procedures and practices.

 Reference is made to the guide by the Stock Exchange of Hong Kong in the Code of Corporate Governance Practices (Appendix 14 of the Main Board Listing Rules and Appendix 15 of the Growth Enterprise Market Listing Rules) as further guidance on the role and duties of an audit committee.

 The guide provided practical guidance and examples of corporate governance disclosures that would fulfil the regulatory requirements at that time in Hong Kong.
 It also included additional recommended disclosures that went beyond the then current rules and regulations and provided illustrations and examples to show how such voluntary disclosures might be presented.